MellowYarker/CryptoNotifier/README.md

   ![alt text](https://github.com/MellowYarker/CryptoNotifier/blob/master/images/directory.png "Directory")
   5. If you've installed python 3.6 or higher, type `python3 setup.py` in the terminal.
 If not, check the requirements heading.

-  if this fails, see if you have pip or pip3 installed by typing `which -a pip` or `which -a pip3`, if not [install it](https://stackoverflow.com/questions/6587507/how-to-install-pip-with-python-3)
+  **If this fails**, see if you have pip or pip3 installed by typing `which -a pip` or `which -a pip3`, if not [install it](https://stackoverflow.com/questions/6587507/how-to-install-pip-with-python-3)

 #### A Quick Example
-1. Open terminal and navigate to the CryptoNotifier directory (step 4 in set up).
+1. Open terminal and navigate to the *CryptoNotifier* directory (step 4 in set up).

-2. type `python3 main.py`
+2. Type `python3 main.py`

 3. There should be notifications for bitcoin and litecoin (you can change these).

 #### Instructions
-1. open settings.txt
+1. Open **settings.txt**

     The settings file (settings.txt) currently has 3 options:

-        - the fiat currency you'd like to see prices listed in.
+        - The fiat currency you'd like to see prices listed in.

             - CAD, USD, EUR, etc

-            - you can only choose **one**.
+            - You can only choose one.

-        - the time period for the change in price
+        - The time period for the change in price

-            - hourly
+            - Hourly

-            - daily (24 hours)
+            - Daily (24 hours)

-            - weekly (7 days)
+            - Weekly (7 days)

-            - you can only choose **one**
+            - You can only choose one

-        - how often you want the scraper to scan CMC
+        - How often you want the scraper to scan CMC

-            - this is an integer, ex.
+            - This is an integer, ex.
 10 = 10 minutes

     Here's an example of a setup in settings.txt: